Ukraine in the Eurovision Song Contest 2006: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2006 Eurovision Song Contest on 6 November 2005.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-In 2005, NTU had set up a national final with several artists to choose both the song and performer to compete at Eurovision for Ukraine.
-The method was continued to select the 2006 Ukrainian entry.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed their intentions to participate at the 2006 contest on 6 November 2005.
+In the past, NTU had alternated between both internal selections and national finals in order to select its entry.
+In 2005, the broadcaster had set up a national final with several artists to choose both the song and performer.
+The method was continued to select the 2006 entry.